dinhomathias/Amc/Working-with-Files-and-Media.md

 ---
 ## Editing a file

-When you have sent a file, you may want edit it.
+When you have sent a file, you may want to edit it.
 This works similarly as `send_media_group`, i.e. the media must be wrapped into a `InputMedia<media_type>` object.
 Again, with `document` as example:

 ```python
 await bot.edit_message_media(chat_id=chat_id, message_id=message_id, media=InputMediaDocument(media=open('tests/test.png'), ...))
 ```

-Please check out the restrictions on editing media in the docs of [`edit_message_media`](https://core.telegram.org/bots/api#editmessagemedia).
+Please check out the restrictions on editing media in the official docs of [`editMessageMedia`](https://core.telegram.org/bots/api#editmessagemedia).

 ---
 ## Downloading a file